Infrastructure as Code (Bicep/ARM vs. Terraform/CloudFormation)

 - Consistency & Repeatability: Eliminates configuration drift and human error.

-- Version Control: Infrastructure definitions are stored in Git, enabling change tracking, rollbacks, and collaboration.
+- Version Control: Infrastructure definitions are stored in Git.

-- Automation: Integrates with CI/CD pipelines for automated deployments.
+- Automation: Integrates with CI/CD for hands-free deployments.

-- Documentation: The code itself serves as living documentation of your infrastructure.
+- Documentation: The code serves as living documentation of the system.

 - IaC Tools